 See below for tentative dates and times for your in-person session.
 You will be notified of the official date and time via email.
 Participants will receive applicable orientation materials via email approximately 1 week prior to the in-person session.

 Program fees can vary widely due to location, cost of living, airfare, and program inclusions.
-The program fee generally includes tuition, airport transfers, in-country program related transportation, housing, some meals, entrances to course-related excursions and site visits, program administration, and international health insurance.
-Generally, the program fees range from $4,500–$5,500.
-You must also budget for the international flight, passport and passport photos, some meals, textbooks, independent travel, and miscellaneous living expenses.
+The program fee generally includes tuition, group flight airfare, airport transfers, in-country program related transportation, housing, some meals, entrances to course-related excursions and site visits, program administration, and international health insurance.
+Generally, the program fee ranges from $6,000-$8,000.
+You must also budget for passport and passport photos, some meals, textbooks, independent travel, and miscellaneous living expenses.

 Detailed descriptions and instructions for submitting each checklist item are included on the application checklist assigned to you.